docker/docs/datacenter/ucp/1.1/install-sandbox-2.md

 [here](install-sandbox.md).
 If you haven't done this, we can't promise that this tutorial workflow will work exactly the same.

-In the second half of this tutorial, we'll walk you through a typical deployment workflow using your sandbox installation of DDC as if it was a production instance installed on your organization's network.
+In the second half of this tutorial, we walk you through a typical deployment workflow using your sandbox installation of DDC as if it was a production instance installed on your organization's network.